 Bye

-9. Stop mysqld process.
+9. Stop the mysqld process running without authentication.

 $ sudo killall mysqld

-10. Start MySQL server using systemd.
+10. Restart the MySQL or MariaDB service securely using systemd.

-$ sudo systemctl start mysql
+$ sudo systemctl restart mysql

 $ mysql -u root -p